Nikhil-Shawn/File-orgnaizer/README.md

-Sure!
-Here's an updated version of the README to include both file and folder organizing features:

----

 # File and Folder Organizer

 This Python script organizes files and folders in a specified directory by sorting them into subfolders based on their file extensions and predefined categories.
 For example, all `.pdf` files will be moved to a "PDFs" folder, all `.jpg` files to an "Images" folder, and so on.
 Additionally, folders can be categorized based on specific keywords.